JustinPelletier/IBD-segment/README.md

     git clone https://github.com/

     Modify nextflow.config configuration file.
-        params.vcfs -- path to your VCF/BCF file(s).
-You can use glob expressions to selecect multiple files. params.assembly -- set to "GRCh37" or "GRCh38".
-        params.vep_cache -- full path to your local vep_cache directory.
-        params.vep_flags -- flags you want to pass to VEP.
+        params.workingDir -- path to the working output directory params.virtualenv -- path to the virtual environment where to run phaseibd in python params.genoFile -- path to your VCF file.
+You can use glob expressions to selecect multiple files. params.beagleDir -- path to beagle executable java (.jar) file params.phaseibd -- path to phaseibd python custom script (phaseibd_chr.py) file that is this github repository params.hapibd -- path to hap-ibd executable java (.jar) file params.geneticMap -- path to the genetic map of your choice (GRCh36, GRCh37 or GRCh38) available in this repository params.gapfile -- path to bed file with intervals to remove from the IBD segments params.phasingStep -- Specify if your data is phased (0) or if you want to phase it (1) params.chromosomePrefix -- Specify if your genotype file (genoFile) has "chr" as chromosome prefix (1) or not (0) params.removeGaps -- Specify if you want the gaps to be removed from the IBD segment (1) or kept (0)

     Run pipeline:

     module load nextflow
     module load singularity
-    nextflow run Annotation.nf -w ~/scratch/work_directory
+    nextflow run IBD_Pipeline.nf -w ~/scratch/workingDirectory

     Important: when working on Compute Canada HPC, set working directory to ~/scratch/<new directory name>.
 This will speed up IO and also save space on your project partition.
 After the execution, if there were no errors and you are happy with the results, you can remove this working directory.